clerk/clerk-docs/CONTRIBUTING.md

 ## Deployment

 The content rendered on https://clerk.com/docs is pulled from the `main` branch in this repository.
-Once changes are merged to the `main` branch, a workflow is triggered that updates the production pages.
+If your PR is merged to the `main` branch, a workflow is triggered that updates the production pages.
 Changes should be reflected on https://clerk.com/docs within a matter of seconds.

 ## Repository structure